bricrowder/neon-knight/README.md

 # neon-knight
-Not sure yet, but want to start a new project
+Not sure yet, but want to start a new project.